-Authority After Consultation Function Autionty with i unction 1 To review, update and amend the Documents Which Support the Constitution the Documents Which Support Governance Working 2 To appoint members to the Appointments Sub Committee, Hearing Sub Committee, and Appeals Sub Committee from the membership of the Employment Committee Non- executive 3 To appoint Independent Panel members, when required, in accordance with the provisions at Part 4, Section J of the Constitution Non- executive Authority Function 1 To amend the Constitution when the changes result from requirements of new legislation or statutory guidance.
+Authority After Consultation with Function 1 To review, update and amend Members of the Non- . the Documents Which Support Governance Working executive the Constitution Group

+Authority Function 1 To amend the Constitution when the changes result from requirements of new legislation or statutory guidance.
 Non- executive 2.
-To amend the Constitution to mak administrative error or oversight, in recent decision of the Council.
-Any changes are to be reported to n line with the most Non- executive Working Group.
-3. To appoint the Licensing Committees.
+To amend the Constitution to make changes due to administrative error or oversight, in line with the most recent decision of the Council.
+Any changes are to be reported to the Governance Working Group.
+Non- executive 3.
+To appoint the Licensing Committee Licensing Sub Committees.
 Non- executive 4.
-To appoint members to the Standa from the membership of the Audit Committee.
+To appoint members to the Standards Sub Committee from the membership of the Audit and Standards Committee.
 Non- Executive 5.
-To exercise powers under Section Government (Miscellaneous Provi to lost and uncollected property.
+To appoint members to the Appointments Sub Committee, Hearing Sub Committee, and Appeals Sub Committee from the membership of the Employment Committee Non- executive 6.
+To appoint Independent Panel members, when required, in accordance with the provisions at Part 4, Section J of the Constitution Non- executive 7.
+To exercise powers under Section 41 of the Local Government (Miscellaneous Provisions) Act 1982 relating to lost and uncollected property.
 Executive